 - On the Video analysis (iCAT) tab: Choose a camera, select Add new definition, and choose the Face detection type.
 (Please note that for each camera it is possible to define either an Object tracking region or a Face detection.
-If the Face detection option is grey and not available then please verify that no Object tracking region was previously defined for that camera.) - Enter an Identifier for the face detection. - Define the region where face detection will operate on the small camera view in the top-right corner - Leave the Age and gender detection checkbox checked.
-Check or uncheck the Display age groups checkbox depending on the requirements. - If necessary change the Sensitivity level (normal is a good default). - Save the definition.
-At this point the detector is ready and will generate default age and gender detection events. - Optional: Custom event triggers might be defined as well.
+If the Face detection option is grey and not available then please verify that no Object tracking region was previously defined for that camera.) - Enter an Identifier for the face detection. - Define the region where face detection will operate on the small camera view in the top-right corner. - Leave the Age and gender detection checkbox checked.
+Check or uncheck the Display age groups checkbox depending on the requirements. - Save the definition.
+At this point the detector is ready and will generate default age and gender detection events.